 Lusail City is an extension of Doha to the north across an area of 38 sq km and will include four exclusive islands and 19 multi-purpose residential, mixed use, entertainment and commercial districts.
 The total estimated number of visitors to Lusail will eventually reach 450,000.
-The city includes numerous residential units, office buildings and 22 hotels.
+The city includes numerous residential units, office and government buildings, and more than 20 hotels.

 Al Khor and Al Wakra – Former Pearl and Fishing Centres

 Al Wakra is notable for its bustling fishing harbour and is just 10 minutes’ drive south of the capital on Route 7.
 It has become a popular commuter suburb and several private schools have relocated there.
-Numerous mosques, old minarets, forts and wind towers offer some of the finest examples of traditional architecture – see Abu Manaratain Mosque and House of Sheikh Ghanim bin Abdulrahman Al Thani in the Sightseeing section.
-The new heritage village, Souq Waqif Al Wakra, is partially open, with a few shops and some restaurants along the beach.
+Numerous mosques, old minarets, forts and wind towers offer some of the finest examples of traditional architecture – see Abu Manaratain Mosque and House of Sheikh Ghanim bin Abdulrahman Al Thani in Sightseeing in this section.
+One of Al Wakra’s main attractions is Souq Al Wakra, which is home to a variety of shops and restaurants along the beach.
 Just inland from the beach is a fenced and beautifully landscaped park, with a children’s play area.